 (A day late) Sunrise in Sanur, Bali

-March and April took me to Nepal for a second time, where I got elbow-deep in volunteer work and learning more about the culture.
-Marybeth and I hiked through Solu, the region just below Everest, but the foothills and in the shadows of the high Himalayas, where we met an amazing village of people who don’t get much contact from the outside.
+March and April of 2013 took me to Nepal for a second time, where I got elbow-deep in volunteer work and learning more about the culture.
+Mary Beth and I hiked through Solu, the region just below Everest, but the foothills and in the shadows of the high Himalayas, where we met an amazing village of people who don’t get much contact from the outside.
 They are a full day’s walk from the nearest road.
 We reached them by flying to the nearest airport, then walking two days, over 10,000 foot mountain ridges.
-It was challenging and beautiful and so very rewarding.
+It was challenging, beautiful and so very rewarding.

 I convinced my family that we should spend Christmas in Bali.
 Pretty much the exact opposite end of the Asian experience, I’d bet.
 Tropical Southern Hemisphere breezes spoiled us, and so did the people.
 I filled my camera with pastoral rice filed scenes, and people working in the villages unlike they do anywhere on this continent.
 So I am unrolling that imagery and story on my photojournalism blog, as it comes to me.
-I’ve put a few teaser photos in the gallery, here.
-You can see past FMA Galleries here.
+I’ve blogged about it extensively by now.
+You can see some of my past photo galleries here.
 If you see an image you love, please inquire.
 I am happy to print and ship it to you.

 I’ve recently been spending time on my photojournalist blog, and a lot of my photos are ending up over there.
 I’ve done a fair amount of photo work and it sometimes ends up there as well, but as you might be able to tell from the name, From My ‘Art is where my heart is, even if it’s not where I always put my photos.